Laya - is born from the Sanskrit root 'Li'

 2) Having understood the nature of 'laya' one must strive to leave it behind, to cross over it.
 One must not allow oneself to be overtaken by such spells of stillness of thought : the moment one experiences this, one must revive consciousness and enquire within as to who it is who experiences this stillness...
 By such enquiry, you will drive the thought force deeper till it reaches its source and merges therein.
 It is crystal clear that self-enquiry must be used to pursue the mind beyond laya and into the source.

 3) 'Laya' is not a negative state.
 It is a clear sign of one's progress but the danger of it lies in mistaking it for the final goal of spiritual practice and being thus deceived.
 While everyone may not experience laya as a specific milestone in spiritual practice one may experience similar states in the course of one's lives.
 Hence, laya, wherever, however it occurs could well be utilized as a stepping stone to merger in the source.
-Whether unconsciously in the act of something as simple as Tying Your Shoe or in a moment of deep joy or sorrow, to a conscious fusion of the mind in the wonder of nature, music, dance, creativity, or through breath-regulation or concentration on an object, 'laya' may occur.
+Whether unconsciously in the act of something as simple as tying your shoes as found in Zen Enlightenment and the Art of Tying Your Shoes or in a moment of deep joy or sorrow, to a conscious fusion of the mind in the wonder of nature, music, dance, creativity, or through breath-regulation or concentration on an object, 'laya' may occur.
 Even the experience of light, of pleasant sounds, of vastness and so on during one's spiritual practice would only be 'laya'.
 Compare 'laya' here with one's accomplishment as it unfolds in the third variety or type of Zen called Shojo.

 4) The criterion, one must not fail to remember, is the presence of the experiencer `I am experiencing this'.
 The subtler the experience the more one is in danger of mistaking it for the real.
 The important thing is to recognise this and use 'laya' as an asset. `Ah!
 The mind is now still, calm, unperturbed, free of thoughts.
 For whom is this experience?
 For me, I. My experience.
 Most wonderful.
 When you ask Who am I? what is this I ?'
 Whether or not one actually uses these words, one must pay keen attention to the experiencer of the stillness, the peace, the pleasantness, the vastness.
 It is a moment, it is a time when the mind has left all else behind.
 It can easily be made to take the dive.
 Yes it is time to plunge deeper, into the source, leaving laya behind.